IvanNece/Detection-of-Anomalies-with-Localization/ProjectProposal.md

 **Global model.**

-In addition to the per-class setup, we may train a **single global model** pooling all normal images from the 3 classes, used only as an extra comparison to study the limitations of a heterogeneous notion of “normality”.
+In addition to the per-class setup, we may train a **single global model** pooling all normal images from the 3 classes.
+This setup serves as a baseline to demonstrate the "identical shortcut" problem and the difficulty of modeling heterogeneous distributions without class-conditional information, as discussed in the context of unified anomaly detection benchmarks [You et al., 2022].

 ### Split – Phase 2 (shifted domain)